vaamonde/opnsense/01-install/02-ConsoleMenuCliDoOPNsense.md

   em1 (INTERFACE PADRÃO DA WAN)

   Enter the WAN interface name or 'a' for auto-detection: em1 <Enter>
-  Enter the LAN interface name or 'a' for auto-detection: em0 <Enter>
+  Enter the LAN interface name or 'a' for auto-detection:
+    NOTE: this enables full Firewalling/NAT mode.
+    (or nothing if finished): em0 <Enter>
   Enter the Optional interface 1 name or 'a' for auto-detection: <Enter>

   WAN  --> em1